aerospike/aerospike-client-python/doc/client.rst

 the cluster, which is how it knows where every record actually lives.

-The client handles the connections, including re-establishing them ahead of executing an operation.
+The client handles the connections, including re-establishing them ahead of executing an command.
 It keeps track of changes to the cluster through a cluster-tending thread.

 .. seealso::